 What is the difference between homeowners insurance and a home warranty?

 Homeowners insurance and home warranties are both designed to help you in the event of loss or damage to your home or belongings.
 While there may be some overlap, these policies tend to cover different things.

 Home warranties cover repairs and replacements for systems and appliances that fail due to normal wear and tear.
 Homeowners insurance covers homes and property in the event of damage or loss from covered perils like fire and natural disasters.

 You can learn more about the difference between homeowners insurance and a home warranty, get more information on the protection each one offers and get tips on how to decide on the type of coverage you need in our Learning Center article.

 Yes!
 Claims are serviced by a prescreened and highly qualified network of providers.

 What is a trade call fee?

-Trade call fees are due when a contractor visits your home.
-Check your contract for current pricing, limits of liability and any exclusions.
+Depending on your contract, the trade call fee may be due when your service visit is scheduled or when a contractor visits your home.
+This will be stated clearly in your contract.
+Check the Customer Service section of your contract for current pricing, limits of liability and exclusions.

 HWA Has You Covered

 A home warranty from HWA protects your budget and your peace of mind against the unexpected expenses of inevitable home repairs.
 Whether you're buying, selling, or already in your home, we have a plan to fit your needs!View Plans